suchoudh/myPython/Day2/README.md

 (Ami t need to tell to join Bhopal coders community group)
 Asked them to ask questions ( They have still not gone through the text of how to read smart questions ) Is there is shorter version
 What do they do whole week...
 Digital well being ask them to check regularly.
+Need a attendance register with Time enties for My entrance and exit. ( Can there be a program for this UTC, computer clocks sync issues )